Instagram Story Specs 2026: The Ultimate Guide

 Pitfall two, trusting desktop previews too much

 Layouts that look clean on a big monitor can fail on a phone.
-Text appears smaller.
-The lower edge feels tighter.
-Cropping and interface overlap become more obvious.
+Text looks smaller, the lower edge feels tighter, and cropping or interface overlap becomes obvious.

 A better review flow: